Most golf bags tell a story.

 But they can make the day feel more awkward than it needs to be.

-So this is not about filling the bag with more gear.
+This is not about filling the bag with more gear.

 It is about carrying what helps, and leaving out what gets in the way.

-The test is simple.
+The test is straightforward.

 If not, it probably does not need to be there.